• About

 PRESERVING HERBS BY FREEZING

 Preserving herbs in the freezer can work well if you want to keep the fresh flavor or the herb, but a change in texture won’t be a problem, as in soup.
-You can freezer chopped herbs on their own, in oil, or in water.
+You can freeze chopped herbs on their own, in oil, or in water.
 You can also make a pesto and freeze it in jars.

 1. Freeze whole herbs in a storage bag

 To freeze whole herbs, place your clean and dried herbs in a storage bag (try silicone storage bags for a zero-waste storage option).
-Vacuum sealed bags will preserve herbs the best, but if you don’t have a vacuum sealer, folding over a zip-top bag to remove excess air (and sucking out more air with a straw if you want to be more thorough) should keep herbs in good condition for some time.
+Vacuum-sealed bags will preserve herbs the best, but if you don’t have a vacuum sealer, folding over a zip-top bag to remove excess air (and sucking out more air with a straw if you want to be more thorough) should keep herbs in good condition for some time.

 Frozen herbs will start to degrade after a few months and won’t be in great shape as you near the next growing season.
 Of course, by then you’ll have plenty of fresh herbs at hand and won’t need frozen herbs anymore!